-Impacts of meiotic drive on the transcriptional landscape of the testes
+Impacts of meiotic drive on the transcriptional landscape of the testes and sex chromosome regulation

 We expect standard and drive males to exhibit differential gene regulation due to both direct and indirect consequences of meiotic drive.
-Meiotic drivers are frequently housed by inversions (Dyer et al., 2007; Pieper & Dyer, 2016; Stalker, 1961) and the T. dalmanni driver X is no exception (Johns et al., 2005).
+Meiotic drivers are frequently housed by inversions (Dyer et al., 2007; Pieper & Dyer, 2016; Stalker, 1961) and the T. dalmanni driver is no exception.
+Although it’s location on the X chromosome is unknown, the driver X is characterised by a series of large inversions across its entire length (Johns et al., 2005).
 A consequence of these inversions is reduced recombination for both the standard and driver X chromosomes, leading to high sequence divergence between X types and low diversity within the drive X (Reinhardt et al., 2023).
 Furthermore, inversions may directly disrupt cis-regulation by physically shuffling promoters and enhancers within a chromosome (Kleinjan & Coutinho, 2009).
-Therefore, we tested the consequences of the meiotic driver for the evolution of gene expression across spermatogenesis (Figure 4).
+Therefore, using our scRNA-seq data, we tested the extent to which the meiotic driver perturbs fundamental patterns of sex chromosome regulation and gene expression more broadly across spermatogenesis (Figure 4).

-First, as in standard males, we find no evidence for meiotic sex chromosome inactivation (Figure 4a, 4b & S6) and conserved patterns of DC (Figure 4c).
+First, as in standard males, we find no evidence for meiotic sex chromosome inactivation (Figures 4a, 4b & S6) and similar patterns of dosage compensation on the driver X (Figure 4c).
 The only exception is a marginal increase in relative X-wide expression in primary spermatocytes in drive relative to standard males (p < 0.05).
-Together, these patterns suggest that there is no widespread dysregulation of the X chromosome across spermatogenesis as a consequence of drive.
+Together, these patterns suggest that there is no widespread dysregulation of the X chromosome across spermatogenesis as a consequence of meiotic drive.

 Strikingly, we observe only a limited number of genes that are differentially expressed between standard and driver males across either the autosomes or X chromosome in each cell type (Figure S7, Tables S6 & S8).
 This contrasts previous bulk RNA-seq studies in T. dalmanni (Reinhardt et al., 2014, 2023) that suggest a significant portion of the genome has diverged in expression (~600 genes) in response to the meiotic driver.
 Notably, only one of the genes, mcm10, that Reinhardt et al. (Reinhardt et al., 2023) identified was also differentially expressed in our dataset.
 This discrepancy is most likely an outcome of measuring differential expression from bulk approaches, which represent an average of expression across entire populations of distinct cell types and can lead to false inferences of regulatory variation (Montgomery & Mank, 2016; Price et al., 2022a, 2022b).